mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/22/Day-154/">June 22, 2017</a></small></div>
 <p><strong>Two of the top intelligence officials told Robert Mueller that Trump suggested they refute collusion with the Russians</strong>.
 Director of National Intelligence Dan Coats and National Security Agency Director Mike Rogers described the interaction as odd and uncomfortable, but that they don't believe Trump gave them orders to interfere.
-The two <a href="https://whatthefuckjusthappenedtoday.com/2017/06/07/Day-139/#1-two-intelligence-chiefs-repeatedly">repeatedly refused</a> to say whether Trump asked them to intervene in the Russia probe during their public Senate intelligence committee testimony. (<a href="http://www.cnn.com/2017/06/22/politics/intel-chiefs-trump-refute-collusion/index.html">CNN</a>)</p>
+The two <a href="https://whatthefuckjusthappenedtoday.com/2017/06/07/Day-139/#1-two-intelligence-chiefs-repeatedly">repeatedly refused</a> to say whether Trump asked them to intervene in the <a href="/trump-russia-investigation/">Russia probe</a> during their public Senate intelligence committee testimony. (<a href="http://www.cnn.com/2017/06/22/politics/intel-chiefs-trump-refute-collusion/index.html">CNN</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/22/Day-154/">June 22, 2017</a></small></div>
-<p><strong>Trump at Iowa rally: "All we do is win, win, win."</strong> He then blamed Democrats for his problems, boasted about his "amazing progress," and called the Russia investigation a "phony witch hunt" at his campaign-style rally in Cedar Rapids last night.
+<p><strong>Trump at Iowa rally: "All we do is win, win, win."</strong> He then blamed Democrats for his problems, boasted about his "amazing progress," and called the <a href="/trump-russia-investigation/">Russia investigation</a> a "phony witch hunt" at his campaign-style rally in Cedar Rapids last night.
 During the 70-minute speech, Trump promised to lay out the next steps in “our incredible movement to make America great again," but continually veered off on tangents, reflected on the past, and contradicted himself.
 He knocked trade deals the Iowa economy relies on, dismissed wind energy in a state filled with thousands of turbines, and denounced the war in the Middle East despite reauthorizing troops in Afghanistan.
 Trump also revealed his plan for putting solar panels on his proposed border wall "so it creates energy and pays for itself." (<a href="https://www.nytimes.com/2017/06/21/us/politics/trump-iowa-rally-venting-session.html">New York Times</a> / <a href="https://www.washingtonpost.com/news/post-politics/wp/2017/06/22/with-a-raucous-rally-in-cedar-rapids-trump-transports-himself-back-to-2016/">Washington Post</a> / <a href="http://www.cbsnews.com/news/trump-holds-campaign-style-rally-in-iowa/">CBS News</a>)</p>